Yashasvi9849/personal-finance-analyzer-agent/README.md

-## A financial analysis agent that makes intelligent decisions about what to
+## Personal Finance Analyzer Agent
-analyze rather than following a fixed script.
+A financial analysis agent that makes intelligent decisions about what to analyze rather than following a fixed script.
 The agent autonomously creates analysis plans based on dataset size, discovers patterns like recurring charges and spending spikes, and generates prioritized recommendations with potential